Aggregates/MI_HW2/TechnicalReport.md

 which is also generally faster.
 Further, local searches such as Hillclimb take an iterative approach, finding a best local maximum and moving forward incrementally.

+`TODO - more info on game tree search in single player games`

 # Question 2 - 65536 AI #

-`TODO`

-* Clear description of learning or search algorithms (1 mark)
-* Discussion of tuning process and developing appropriate representations of environment (1 Mark)
+`TODO* Discussion of tuning process and developing appropriate representations of environment (1 Mark)`

 ## Explanation Of The Problem ##

+The majority of standard AI solution in place for the 2048 version of the game have been discussed in question 1.
+These approaches generally tend to model the game play strategies of human players of the game, such as ordering tiles in anticipation of a future merge or ensuring large valued tiles are kept towards the edge of the game space.
+It was observed that these approaches worked well for 2048, though not necessarily for this larger form of the game.
+Even with its smaller board dimensions (4x4 as opposed to 5x5), the reward or penalty for a less than optimal move is minimised due to the shorter overall runtime of the game.
+In our implementation it was found that bad decisions early on could be magnified once the end-game period approached.

-`TODO Explanation of features of problem which make solution appropriate (1 Mark)` In implementing an appropriate solution for the AI to solve the game, it was necessary to focus on two main problems.
+In implementing an appropriate solution for the AI to solve the game, it was necessary to focus on two main problems.
 1. Provide some means for the AI to assess a "good" or "bad" position after a move.
 2. Trade off between the speed of the algorithm and its efficiency.
 This is managed through the depth variable which guides the AI in how far into the future to look for an optimal solution.

 As discussed when examining previous implementations and solutions, this game lends itself well to modelling as a two-player, adversarial game.
-That being the case, it is most appropriate to use depth search algorithms such as Minimax, Alpha-Beta or Monte Carlo.
+That being the case, it is most appropriate to use depth search algorithms such as Minimax or Alpha-Beta.
 By specifying the depth at the beginning of the search, we can limit how long the AI spends on looking for an answer.
+By contrast, using a Monte Carlo approach, the AI uses a specific number of games (which can be altered by the programmer) to effectively try a "brute force" randomised approach to the games.
+Random moves are attempted for each position

 ## Learning and Search Algorithm Pseudocode ##